The Sony RX100 V is one of the most powerful compact cameras on the market.

 Downloading and Installing the Play Memories Time Lapse App on Your Camera

 1.)
 If you don’t have a Sony Entertainment Network Account, you will need to create one which is easy to do.
-You’ll just need to provide your email address, DOB, Gender, Country, State, Language, and create your own unique password.
 Here is the link in case you need it.

 Unfortunately, there is no way around this.
-You will need an account in order to purchase the Time Lapse App or any other app in the PlayMemories store.
+You will need an account to purchase the Time-lapse App or any other app in the PlayMemories store.

-Note: If you’re a PlayStation owner, your PlayStation Network login credentials will also work.
+Note: If you’re a PlayStation owner, you can use your PlayStation Network login credentials to sign in.

 2.)
-If you don’t remember if you have created a Sony Entertainment Network account in the past, you can enter in your information and Sony will check for you.
+If you don’t remember if you have created a Sony Entertainment Network account in the past, you can enter your information and Sony will check for you.
 If you have an account with Sony’s PlayMemories Store or for PlayStation Network, you will then see this error message.

 3.)
 Login to the PlayMemories App website.

 4.)
-Find and select the Time Lapse App from the market.
-Once you have selected the app, you will have choice to purchase it by choosing the ‘Proceed to Purchase’ button.
+Find and select the Time-lapse App from the market.
+Once you have selected the app, you can buy it by choosing the ‘Proceed to Purchase’ button.

 5.)
-When you select the ‘Proceed to Purchase’ button, a notice of Sony’s terms and conditions informing you that you can install the application on up to 10 compatible cameras after you have purchased it.
+When you select the ‘Proceed to Purchase’ button, a notice will pop up of Sony’s terms and conditions informing you that you can install the application on up to 10 compatible cameras after you have purchased it.
 Select ‘OK’ to continue.